CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **Why don't I see the option to provision a Bare Metal server type?**

 There are a couple reasons you might not see the option for Bare Metal servers.
 First, check your data center and the current [availability for Bare Metal servers](https://www.centurylinkcloud.com/data-centers/#/filters/Bare%20Metal).
 Bare Metal servers are not available in all data centers.
 If you are in a data center where Bare Metal servers should be available, contact Customer Care to have them check to see if Bare Metal servers need to be enabled for your account.

+**Why am I seeing an error saying "limit exceeded" for CPU, memory, or storage when I try to provision a Bare Metal server?**

+All accounts start with a pre-defined resource (CPU/memory/storage) limit per data center.
+Bare Metal server resources are included as part of these limits.
+If you've reached the limits for your account, you may contact Customer Care to [request an increase on your resource limits](../Control Portal/how-to-increase-resources-on-account.md).

 **Can I increase or decrease CPU, memory or storage resources on Bare Metal servers?**